daleonpz/Research-Project/chapter2.md

 **Video Processing with OpenCV**
-We use `OpenCV` and the submodule `aruco`  to capture video and process the frames in order to extract information from the visual markers.
+We use `OpenCV` and the submodule `aruco`  to capture video and process the frames in order to extract information from the visual markers (Requirement 01, 02).
 To estimate and detect the marker at the beginning  we should load the camera intrinsic parameters, saved in a YAML file,  and the Aruco dictionary, composed by 250 markers and a marker size of 6x6 bits [@opencv_library],  to memory.
 These steps are shown in following code.